-Funding for youth programs under this Request for Proposals is contingent upon the availability of federal and state allocations.
-As of the RFP's release date, the SFWIB has not been notified of the allocation for local WIOA Youth funds for Program Year (PY) 2017-2018.
+As of the RFP's release date, the SFWIB has not been notified of the allocation for local WIOA Youth funds for Program Year (PY) 2020-2021.
 Since it is unlikely there will be an increase in youth funding, this solicitation will be a highly competitive procurement process for a limited amount of funding.
-The type(s) and quality of proposals submitted will determine the amount of funds to be awarded.
+The type(s) and quality of proposals submitted will determine the amount of funds to be awarded as solely determined by the SFWIB.

-Respondents may devise their proposed budgets on the estimated figures below, which represents possible youth services for PY 2017-2018 amounts.
-These estimates are solely for the purpose of offering guidance and are subject to change based upon the actual allocation(s).
+Respondents may devise their proposed budgets on the current program year figures below, which represent possible youth services for PY 2020-2021 amounts.
+These figures are solely for the purpose of offering guidance and are subject to change based upon the actual allocation(s).